 Planned gifts are contributions which you can make through your will, retirement plans, trusts, or other giving vehicle.
 Planned gifts offer you, the donor, tax benefits and it can give you piece of mind in knowing specifically how, where and when your support will come to the Center and what it will be used to support.
 Planned giving is the way to ensure that you leave your legacy while supporting the children and families of this community.

 For many individuals, most of our accumulated wealth may be in some form of retirement plan.
 A gift through a retirement plan is the most tax-wise gift you can make, as these are the most heavily taxed assets at death because they are subject to both income and estate taxes.
-You may choose to name the Achievement Center as beneficiary for all or part of your retirement account, leaving less heavily taxed assets to children or other heirs.
-By designating the Achievement Center a beneficiary of your retirement plan, you are entitled to become a member of the legacy society.
+You may choose to name the Achievement Center of LECOM Health as beneficiary for all or part of your retirement account, leaving less heavily taxed assets to children or other heirs.
+By designating the Achievement Center of LECOM Health a beneficiary of your retirement plan, you are entitled to become a member of the legacy society.

 *Charitable IRA Rollover and Gifts of Retirement Funds *

 In 2013, individuals who are 70½ or older may “rollover” up to $100,000 from a traditional IRA or Roth IRA directly to the Achievement Center of LECOM Health.
 If you qualify, you will be able to count the charitable distribution as part of your required minimum distribution from such accounts without having to include such distribution in your gross income.
 Another option would be to name the Achievement Center of LECOM Health as a beneficiary of your retirement plan accounts.
 By doing so, the taxable income associated with such assets is never taxed due to the Achievement Center of LECOM Health’s tax exempt status.